kbastani/russian-troll-analysis/README.md

 #### Warning!

 This dataset contains some of the most offensive and toxic text I've ever seen.
-The tweets contained within the original dataset attempted to hide or obscure the ideological contagion that the trolls attempted to bleed into mainstream news.
-The text contained within will elicit an emotional response, as it was designed to do, and as such, I do not recommend exposing the raw text to any reader without providing this warning.
+The tweets contained within the original dataset attempted to hide or obscure the ideological nature of text that the trolls intended to bleed into mainstream media.

+The raw text of tweets contained within the dataset will elicit an emotional response, as it was designed to do, and as such, I do not recommend exposing the raw text to any reader without providing this warning.

 ## Usage